Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Hamiltonian model

 \subsection{Pristine $d_{x^2-y^2}$-wave altermagnet}

-The low-energy quasiparticle excitations of a 2D Rashba-coupled $d_{x^2-y^2}$-wave altermagnet, Fig.~\ref{f1}(a), can be described by an effective two-band Hamiltonian acting in spin space.
-It consists of three main contributions: (i) a kinetic energy term, proportional to the identity matrix $\sigma_0$, which is spin-independent; (ii) an anisotropic spin-splitting term, proportional to $\sigma_z$, that originates from the $d$-wave altermagnetic order; and (iii) a RSOC term, proportional to $\sigma_x$ and $\sigma_y$, which breaks inversion symmetry, stemming from the gate electrodes~\cite{yarmohammadi2025anisotropiclighttailoredrkkyinteraction,PhysRevB.110.054427}.
+The low-energy quasiparticle excitations of a 2D Rashba-coupled $d_{x^2-y^2}$-wave altermagnet can be described by an effective two-band Hamiltonian acting in spin space.
+It consists of three main contributions: (i) a kinetic energy term, proportional to the identity matrix $\sigma_0$, which is spin-independent; (ii) an anisotropic spin-splitting term, proportional to $\sigma_z$, that originates from the $d$-wave altermagnetic order; and (iii) a RSOC term, proportional to $\sigma_x$ and $\sigma_y$, which breaks inversion symmetry, stemming from the gate electrodes~\cite{yarmohammadi2025anisotropiclighttailoredrkkyinteraction,PhysRevB.110.054427,cpl-42-1-017201}.
+The arrows in Fig.~\ref{f1}(a) denote two symmetry-related sublattices, labeled $A$ and $B$, which host electrons with opposite out-of-plane spin polarizations.
 Explicitly, the pristine Rashba Hamiltonian reads where $\lambda_{\rm R}$ denotes the RSOC strength.
-The momentum-dependent coefficients are given by with $m$ the effective electron mass and $0 < \beta < 1$ parametrizing the $d_{x^2-y^2}$-wave anisotropy of the spin splitting.
+The momentum-dependent coefficients are given by with $m_{\rm e}$ the effective electron mass and $0 < \beta < 1$ parametrizing the $d_{x^2-y^2}$-wave anisotropy of the spin splitting.
 In this model, $\beta_{\vec{k}}$ even in $\vec{k}$~($-\pi/a< k_x < \pi/a$ and $-\pi/a< k_y < \pi/a$ with lattice constant $a$) preserves $C_4$ rotational symmetry, while RSOC term breaks inversion symmetry, thus, spin locks to momentum.
 Accordingly, RSOC wants to twist spin around the Fermi surface, while altermagnetism distorts it anisotropically.
 We briefly note that although our present study focuses on the \(d_{x^2-y^2}\)-wave anisotropy of the spin splitting, other symmetry patterns can be readily incorporated by rotating the plane of the altermagnet.
-For instance, a \(45^\circ\) rotation of the plane yields a \(d_{xy}\)-wave altermagnet characterized by \(\beta_{\vec{k}} = \frac{\hbar^2 \beta}{m}\,k_x k_y\).
+For instance, a \(45^\circ\) rotation of the plane yields a \(d_{xy}\)-wave altermagnet characterized by \(\beta_{\vec{k}} = \frac{\hbar^2 \beta}{m_{\rm e}}\,k_x k_y\).